Pain Assessment and Management (Pediatric)

 Use a developmentally appropriate, validated pain scale to assess a patient’s pain.

 Pain is a complex phenomenon that is much more than a single sensation caused by a specific stimulus.
 Factors that influence pain assessment include the patient’s pain history, current pain, developmental level, coping strategies, and cultural background.
-The patient’s responses to pain should be assessed at the patient’s cognitive and developmental level.
+The patient’s responses to pain should be assessed at the patient’s cognitive and developmental levels.

 Because each patient’s experience is personal, pain management requires an individualized approach.
 The most effective pain management involves a combined approach of developmentally appropriate nonpharmacologic strategies with the administration of pharmacologic agents.